-The system should be properly connected up and allowed to run for 5 minutes to warm up.
+The device should be properly connected up and allowed to run for 5 minutes to warm up.

-On the 'SYSTEM TEST'
+1. On the 'SYSTEM TEST'

 main screen, ensure that

 the correct probe is

 selected (choose 'SELECT

 PROBE').
 Note: Not using

 the correct probe will

-result in the system
+result in the device

 storing the calibration